line/stellite/CLIENT_GUIDE.md

 ## HttpResponseDelegate

- Represents an interface that invokes client callbacks for HTTP responses.
+ Represents an interface that invokes client callbacks when receiving HTTP responses from HTTP clients.

 ```c++
 class STELLITE_EXPORT HttpResponseDelegate {